labd/node-graphql-fetcher/.changeset/tricky-news-jam.md

 "@labdigital/graphql-fetcher": minor
 ---

-Remove the default timeout signal since the presence of the signal disables nextjs request deduplication
+Require the default timeout signal to be explicitly set since the presence of the signal disables nextjs request deduplication